Frances Mary Teresa Ball: Sisters of Loreto

 Recalled by Archbishop Murray, she returned to Dublin with two novices, in 1821, to establish the Irish Branch of the Institute of the Blessed Virgin Mary for the instruction of children.
 They stayed with the Mary Aikenhead and the Irish Sisters of Charity in Stanhope Street while Rathfarnam House was being renovated.
 In 1822 she opened the first institution of the order in Ireland, in Rathfarnam House, four miles from Dublin.
-Mother Teresa decided to call the house ’Loreto’ after the village in Italy to which the Nazareth house of the Holy Family was said to have been miraculously transported.
+Mother Teresa decided to call the house "Loreto" after the village in Italy to which the Nazareth house of the Holy Family was said to have been miraculously transported.

 Mother Frances was a woman of great piety and administrative ability.
 Her energies were devoted to the establishment of schools and to the development of the sisterhood which now has members in many countries.
 The first offshoot was planted in Navan, County Meath, in the year 1833.
 The year 1840 was marked by the erection of the first church in Ireland dedicated to the Sacred Heart, in Loretto Abbey, Rathfarnham.
 In addition to the boarding and day schools, the sisters conduct orphanages.
 Her sister, Anna Maria helped her in the development of her schools, providing the funds for her to purchase the Loreto school on St Stephen's Green.

 Loreto schools

 According to the local tradition, the house where the Holy Family lived in Nazareth was carried to Loreto, Italy, by angels in the year 1295 to protect it from destruction.
 The Holy House of Loreto became one of the great pilgrimage centres of mediaeval Italy.
 The devotion of Mary Ward to the shrine at Loreto is well documented.

-For almost forty years after bringing the IBVM to Ireland, Teresa Ball established a wide network of convents and schools across Ireland, as well as in India, Mauritius and Canada.
+For almost forty years after bringing the IBVM to Ireland, Teresa Ball established a network of convents and schools across Ireland, as well as in India, Mauritius and Canada.
 The nuns are usually called Loreto Sisters after the shrine at Loreto, Marche in Italy where Mary Ward used to pray.

-Mother Mary Teresa Ball died at Rathfarnham Abbey in May 1861 after a long illness.
+Mother Mary Teresa Ball died at Rathfarnham Abbey in May 1861.